the1lab/1lab/src/1Lab/HLevel.lagda.md

 isHLevel A (suc n) = (x y : A) → isHLevel (Path A x y) n
 ```

-The types of h-level 2 are called the _sets_.
+The types of h-level 2 are the _sets_.

 ```
 isSet : {ℓ : _} → Type ℓ → Type _